edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 ## Context

 [System Management services](../../../microservices/system-management/Ch_SystemManagement.md) (SMA and executors) currently provide a limited set of “metrics” to requesting clients (3rd party applications and systems external to EdgeX).
 Namely, it provides requesting clients with service CPU and memory usage; both metrics about the resource utilization of the service itself versus metrics that are about what is happening inside of the service.
 Arguably, the current system management metrics can be provided by the container engine and orchestration tools (example: by Docker engine) or by the underlying OS tooling.

+!!!
+Info
+    The SMA has been deprecated and will be removed in a future, yet named, release.

 Going forward, users of EdgeX will want to have more insights – that is more metrics telemetry – on what is happening directly in the services and the tasks that they are preforming.
 In other words, users of EdgeX will want more telemetry on service activities to include:
 - sensor data collection (how much, how fast, etc.)